OfekNesher/M.A/README.md

 # Introduction:
 As a part of our Java course , we developed our own version of Git platform.
 Our system allows several users to manage different repositories and to control their versions across the repository history.
-During this Project we learned about new Java elements such as:
+During this project we learned about new Java elements such as:
 * Using multiple threads in Java
 * Creating desktop Application with JavaFX
 * Work with several projects and 3rd side libararies
-* Use of Collections,Streams,Lamda expressions
+* Use of Collections, Streams, Lamda expressions
 * CSS
 * Usage and creation of JAR's